twisted/pydoctor/docs/source/usage.rst

 Use a custom HTML writer
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can subclass the :py:class:`pydoctor.templatewriter.TemplateWriter` and pass your custom class dotted name with the ``--html-writer`` argument.
+You can subclass the :py:class:`pydoctor:pydoctor.templatewriter.TemplateWriter` and pass your custom class dotted name with the ``--html-writer`` argument.

 .. note:: Not fully documented yet